How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Parametric regimes and small cost asymptotics

 We now describe a decision rule $\bm{d}_{n}=(\pi_{n},\tau_{n},\delta_{n})$ that is asymptotically minimax optimal.
 Let $\sigma_{a}^{2}=\dot{\mu}_{a}^{\intercal}I_{a}^{-1}\dot{\mu}_{a}$ for each $a$ and

 Note that $x_{a}(t)$ is the efficient influence function process for estimation of $\mu_{a}(\theta)$.
 We assume $\dot{\mu}_{a},I_{a},\sigma_{a}$ are known; but in practice, they should be replaced with consistent estimates (from a vanishingly small initial sample) so that they do not require knowledge of the reference parameter $\theta_{0}$.
-This can be done without affecting the asymptotic results, see Section \ref{subsec:Unknown-variances}.
+As described in the next section, this can be done without affecting the asymptotic results.

 Take $\pi_{n}$ to be any sampling rule such that